 Mr Mamun Rahman is a Consultant Ophthalmic Surgeon, Cataract and Glaucoma for NHS Greater Glasgow and Clyde.
 His main commitments are at two Glasgow hospitals: the New Stobhill Hospital, and the New Victoria Infirmary.
-He also has sessions at the Golden Jubilee National Hospital and works privately at BMI Ross Hall Hospital in Glasgow.
+He also has sessions at the Golden Jubilee National Hospital.
+He works privately at BMI Ross Hall Hospital in Glasgow.
 He is on the General Medical Council Specialist Register for Ophthalmology and is recognised by the General Medical Council as a Trainer (registration number 6048722).

-He is a very experienced cataract surgeon performing over 800 cataract operations annually.
-He is committed to excellence in practise and continually audits his surgery, which is currently 7 times safer than the national average for cataract surgery (last updated 4 /9/20, based on 4944 consecutive cases).
+He is a very experienced cataract surgeon and has performed over 5000 cataract operations.
+He is committed to excellence in practise and continually audits his surgery, which is currently 7 times safer than the national average for cataract surgery (last updated 17/2/21, based on 5096 consecutive cases).

-He also has an interest in minimally invasive surgeries (MIGS) and non-surgical laser treatments for glaucoma (SLT).
+He is a Regional Expert in minimally invasive glaucoma surgeries (MIGS) and non surgical laser treatments for glaucoma (SLT).
 He has performed more iStent procedures for the treatment of glaucoma, than any other surgeon in Scotland, and is one of the most experienced surgeons in the UK in this technique.

 His previous research work has been awarded prizes at national level by professional organisations such as the UKEGS and the SOC.